pharmer/issues/docs/cloud/gce/README.md

   phase: Deleting
 ...
 ...
 ```

 Here,

 - `metadata.deletionTimestamp`: is set when cluster deletion command was applied.

-Now, to apply delete on provider cluster run
+Now, to apply delete operation of the cluster, run

 ```console
 $ pharmer apply g1
 ```

 **Congratulations !!!** , you're an official `pharmer` user now.